Summary: in this tutorial, you’ll learn about the C logical operators, including the logical AND, OR, and NOT operators.

 - The logical OR operator (||) returns false if both operands are false or true otherwise.

-- The logical NOT operator (!) negate the value of an operand.
+- The logical NOT operator (!) negates the value of an operand.